AngusGMorrison/realworld-go/README.md

 1. Copy `.env_template` to `.env` and add an RSA private key in the space indicated. `.env` is gitignored.
 Be sure to keep it that way.
-2. Load `.env` into your environment however you please.
-Here's my personal preference:
+2. Load `.env` into your environment, since it contains variables required by Make.
+Here's my preferred way to do it:
     ```bash
-    $ set -o allexport; source ./.env; set +o allexport
+    set -o allexport; source ./.env; set +o allexport
     ```
+3. Ensure the Docker daemon is running on your system.
-3. Run the app interactively with `make docker_run_it`, or `make docker_run` to run it in the background.
+4. Run the app interactively with `make docker_run_it`, or in the background with `make docker_run`.
-4. Test the app with the [RealWorld Postman collection](https://github.com/gothinkster/realworld/blob/main/api/Conduit.postman_collection.json).
+5. Try out the endpoints with the [RealWorld Postman collection](https://github.com/gothinkster/realworld/blob/main/api/Conduit.postman_collection.json).

 # Progress